FunnelKit

 Your sales funnel should include three steps: checkout, one-click upsell, and thank-you page.

-Step 3: Add products
+Step 2: Add the products and quantities

 You can add as many products as you need using the same process.
 Finally, click “Add New” to add the product to the checkout.